isl/3MEditor/README.md

 You may use any application server that supports war files.
 (Has been tested with Apache Tomcat versions 5,6,7,8).

 ## eXist setup
-Once you have an eXist database instance up and running, you may use an example database setup (such as the one in [3M_configuration_files] (https://github.com/isl/Mapping-Memory-Manager/tree/master/3M_configuration_files "3M_configuration_files")) to begin with.
-Download [3M_configuration_files] (https://github.com/isl/Mapping-Memory-Manager/tree/master/3M_configuration_files "3M_configuration_files") and store [DMSCollection] (https://github.com/isl/Mapping-Memory-Manager/tree/master/3M_configuration_files/DMSCOLLECTION "rootCollection") into eXist's collection db.
+Once you have an eXist database instance up and running, you may use an example database setup (such as the one in [Mapping-Memory-Manager] (https://github.com/isl/Mapping-Memory-Manager "Mapping-Memory-Manager")) to begin with.
+Download [Mapping-Memory-Manager] (https://github.com/isl/Mapping-Memory-Manager "Mapping-Memory-Manager") and store [DMSCollection] (https://github.com/isl/Mapping-Memory-Manager/tree/master/db "rootCollection") into eXist's collection db.

 ## Configuration
-Once you have deployed the 3MEditor war and you have stored files from [3M_configuration_files] (https://github.com/isl/Mapping-Memory-Manager/tree/master/3M_configuration_files "3M_configuration_files") into your eXist DB, you should check 3MEditor's web.xml and make any necessary adjustments (Mostly IPs, ports and filepaths).
+Once you have deployed the 3MEditor war and you have stored files from [Mapping-Memory-Manager] (https://github.com/isl/Mapping-Memory-Manager "Mapping-Memory-Manager") into your eXist DB, you should check 3MEditor's web.xml and make any necessary adjustments (Mostly IPs, ports and filepaths).
 There is a description tag for every parameter, explaining what may be changed and what should be left untouched.

 ## Usage
 3MEditor's default usage is as a [3M] (https://github.com/isl/Mapping-Memory-Manager "3M") plugin.